Did you know about business culture in Spain? Watch this video animation to find out some interesting facts:

 Over recent decades, the Spanish education system has enjoyed an enormous success in enrolling the population into higher education.
 Since the 1960’s, university enrolments have nearly quadrupled and Spain now has some of the highest proportions of young people going on to higher education in Europe.
 However, the situation is not so bright when it comes to the student-teacher ratio in the school-age population and a teacher’s job is not as highly regarded as in other western European countries.

 Although the standard of educational services in Spain is not very high compared to other Western European countries, it is gradually improving.
 More and more people go abroad to study, in order to gain international experience and improve their language skills.
-At the same time, they also become more culturally aware, learning skills and knowledge abroad that are valuable in their home country.
-Furthermore, today the use of information technology is spreading rapidly.
+At the same time, they also become more culturally aware, learning skills and knowledge abroad that are valuable in their home country or that influence the business culture in Spain.
+Furthermore, today the use of information technology is spreading fast.
 All these factors contribute to the improvement of the situation in education and training.

-The Spanish style of life is very different to other western European cultures, with a much more laidback attitude.
+Spanish culture or lifestyle is very different to other western European cultures, with a much more laid back attitude.
 You will most probably find Spanish people to be less worried and more relaxed than you are used to.
 The Spanish enjoy life to the full; they love good food, drink, dancing and music.
 In order to understand Spanish culture fully, it is necessary to take part in social events and understand their habits and traditions.
 Another characteristic of the Spanish people is that they are extremely proud of the particular region where they come from.
+Family is an important part of life and changes within the family institution also affect business culture in Spain.

 Spanish people are very heavy smokers compared to the rest of Europe, so smoking is widely accepted in public places.
 However, the number of smoke-free places is gradually increasing and should you wish to light a cigarette in front of your Spanish associate, you should always ask for their permission first.

 Spain is a very religious country with a large number of churches and other sacred places.
-You should be particularly careful when visiting such places to ensure that your dress is appropriate.
+You should be particularly careful when visiting such places to ensure that your clothes are appropriate.
 Swimwear, short skirts and revealing outfits should be avoided.

 If you are travelling with your pet within the European Union, you will need to obtain a ‘Pet Passport’ indicating the origin of the pet and certifying that the pet has received appropriate vaccinations:

 Although the Spanish are usually open and tolerant to other cultures, there are some issues that are best avoided in casual conversation or business encounters.
-These sensitive issues include, for instance, discussion about the Franco regime, concentration camps and prisons, the Spanish Civil War, partisan politics, religion, conflicts between regions of Spain (particularly Basque, Catalan and Gibraltar), homosexuality, personal finances or questions of a deeply personal nature.
+These sensitive issues include, discussion about the Franco regime, concentration camps and prisons, the Spanish Civil War, partisan politics, religion, conflicts between regions of Spain (particularly Basque, Catalan and Gibraltar), homosexuality, personal finances.
 Other topics to avoid include bullfighting, machismo and feminism.